VivekThazhathattil/dekadico/README.md

 ### Problems?

-For any problems relating to this app, please create a new 'issue' in GitHub.
-You can also contact me directly at my email, vivek.thazhathattil@gmail.com and I will try to help.
+For any problems relating to this app, please create a new 'issue' in this GitHub repo.
+You can also contact me directly at my email, and I will try to help.

+### Contact

+If you have any questions, bug reports or other wishes, feel free to contact me on vivek.thazhathattil@gmail.com.
+I'll respond to you at the earliest.

 ### License

 The DekaDico repository is available under the MIT License.